 Formal interactions with the corporate sector are organized primarily through the UMN Industrial Partnership for Research in Interfacial and Materials Engineering (IPRIME), with oversight from the Faculty Director, Professor Satish Kumar (Chemical Engineering & Materials Science).
 IPRIME is an innovative, broad-based industrial partners program that provides member companies first-hand access to students and shared knowledge generated by a suite of research programs, including those with MRSEC funding.
 A principal goal of IPRIME is the engagement of industrial scientists and engineers in a pre-competitive, nonproprietary, and collaborative environment, so as to foster knowledge transfer with industry as a mutually beneficial two-way exchange of information.
 For more information on the UMN MRSEC industrial partnership with IPRIME, visit the IPRIME website.

 Partnership for Research and Education in Materials (NSF PREM)

-The Partnership for Research and Education in Materials (PREM) program aims to enhance diversity in materials research and education.
-The MRSEC PREM partnership builds and supports education and research collaborations between the University of Minnesota MRSEC and the University of Texas Rio Grande Valley, with the goal of strengthening representation of miniority students in materials science.
+The Partnership for Research and Education in Materials (PREM) aims to enhance diversity in materials research and education.
+The MRSEC PREM builds and supports education and research collaborations between the University of Minnesota MRSEC and the University of Texas Rio Grande Valley (UTRGV), with the goal of broadening participation in materials science.
 The UTRGV-UMN PREM is funded by the National Science Foundation Award PREM DMR-2122178.